 Diamond fluorescence is what you call when the ultraviolet (UV) light hits its surface.
 This then enhances the visibility of some of the diamond’s attributes.
 The fluorescence makes these elements radiate or glow.
 When you see a diamond glowing under the UV light, this is their fluorescent form showing.

 An important thing to note about fluorescence is that not every diamond has it.
 Around 25% to 35% of them only have a certain degree of fluorescence.
 This may not be a big factor for some buyers of diamond rings.
-But it helps to know if your diamond has strong or weak fluorescence.
+But it helps to know if your diamonds has strong or weak fluorescence.

 According to the Gemological Institute of America (GIA), the diamond fluorescent grade is: